Finn Warner: Creation and casting

 The character of Finn was introduced in 1993 during a plot in which "robo nurse" Carrie Burton (Lisa Crittenden) fell pregnant after receiving 3 different sperm donations from central characters.
 This was billed as a "whodunit" with nurse Steve Mills (Andrew Binns), Guy Warner (Craig Parker), Dr. Hone Ropata (Temuera Morrison) and Dr. Chris Warner (Michael Galvin) all potentially being the father.
 The character made his first appearance on 11 October 1993, when Carrie gave birth to him and his triplet siblings.
 The birth was used as a storyline to write off the character of Carrie, and she departed with her triplets on 11 November 1993.
 In 2015 producers contacted the agents of Australian actor, Lukas Whiting.
 Whiting was unaware of the show, "I had to do a whole lot of research quickly, I watched a couple of episodes on YouTube, shot what we call a 'self tape' and a couple of weeks later got a call from my agent saying you start in a couple of weeks!"
 The character was reintroduced under a different name in 2016 in a storyline that saw him billed as "the new Dr. Love" and raised questions on his relation to Chris Warner.
 Whiting began filming in late 2015.
 Whiting appreciated being able to work alongside Galvin (Chris Warner) and Angela Bloomfield (Rachel McKenna), noting his storylines allowed him to "make good friends with some of the younger cast as well as some of the older."
 Finn made his reappearance on 28 March 2016.
 He made his final appearance on 1 October 2018.
 Four years later, In May 2022, Lukas Whiting returned for a cameo appearance for Shortland Street's 30th anniversary.
-Chris video calls Finn in Syria attempting to reconnect with him after years of no contact.
+Whiting reprised his role for a cameo in the 2024 Christmas cliffhanger, alongside several members of his on-screen family.